 As a former homeless veteran I know first hand the struggles of our citizens that cannot afford to make large donations to those currently in power.
 We must provide dignity through work and assist with mental health/transitional housing.
 The homeless can and should be employed to do community beautification through public-private partnerships.
 The money would be set up on a card similar to EBT for food, clothing, and shelter.

-Let’s start by decriminalizing marijuana in Des Moines.
-We will sell licenses to adult residents in order to grow and distribute marijuana within the City of Des Moines.
+Let’s start by decriminalizing cannabis in Des Moines.
+We will sell licenses to adult residents in order to grow and distribute cannabis within the City of Des Moines.
 This will reduce taxes, create new jobs, add tourist dollars, reduce the prison population, and diversify the cities income.
 Part of the license fee would go to establishing safety and quality requirements.
 The fee would apply annually so that there is less burden placed on new business developers through possible fluctuations in fee prices over time.
 We will also help integrate the police force with our communities by having officers live in the communities they serve and having officers escort children to after school programs, building trust and adding to safety.